KevinKra/My_notes/AWS/solutions_architect.md

 - Clustered Placement Group: All EC2s are in the same AZ.
 Low Network Latency / High Network Throughput.
 - Spread Placement Group: For individual critical EC2 instances.
 In different AZ zones and devices.
 - Partitioned: Multiple EC2 instances of HDFS, Hbase, and cassandra.
+- Spread Placement Groups can be deployed across availability zones since they spread the instances further apart.
+Cluster Placement Groups can only exist in one Availability Zone since they are focused on keeping instances together, which you cannot do across Availability Zones
 - Clustered placement does not span multiple AZ, spread and partitioned can.
 - The name you specify for a placement group must be unique within your AWS account.
 - Only certain types of EC2 instances can be launched in a placement group (Compute Optimized, GPU, Memory Optimized, Storage Optimized)
 - AWS recommends homogenous instances within clustered placement groups.
 - You **cannot** merge placement groups.
 - You **cannot** move an existing EC2 instance into a placement group.
 You **can** create an AMI from your existing instance and then launch a new instance from the AMI into a placement group.
+- Spread placement groups have a specific limitation that you can only have a maximum of 7 running instances per Availability Zone.
+Deploying instances in a single Availability Zone is unique to Cluster Placement Groups only.
+- Depending on your type of RL(?) you can You can modify the AZ, scope, network platform, or instance size (within the same instance type), but not Region.
+In some circumstances you can sell RIs, but only if you have a US bank account.

 ### Pricing Models Instances